sidney-eliot/3d-artists-handbook/content/glossary.md

 Normal maps can either be Direct X or Open GL.
 To go from one to the other, the green channel from the normal maps needs to be flipped.

 #### Handedness with Objects
-For objects it's as following:
+For objects it's as follows:

 |Handedness|Cords|Software
 |:-:|:-:|:-: